 Information about supportive measures is also provided to all students in required trainings as well as in the annual Title IX email notification sent to all students and employees.
-Additionally, when students or employees are contacted as part of a sexual misconduct policy related process, information about the availability of supportive measures
+Additionally, when students or employees are contacted as part of a sexual misconduct policy related process (such as when a report is made), information about the availability of supportive measures and other services available such as counseling, health, mental health, victim advocacy, visa and immigration assistance, and student financial aid.